 Nursery

-Through all 7 areas of our curriculum we will be extending our vocabulary, sharing our experiences and creating new memories together.
+Through all 7 areas of our curriculum we will be extending our vocabulary, sharing our experiences and creating lasting memories together.

 Please see our curriculum newsletter for the different ways you can support your child.
 The newsletter for parents/carers is available to view on this class page.